-MSRI will invite membership applications for the 2019-2020 academic year in the following positions:
+MSRI will invite membership applications for the 2020-2021 academic year in the following positions:

 Director, and mathematicians who are partners of invited members of a core

 The process is explained at the MathJobs website; here we provide a brief summary.
 Each application has a supplementary list of questions, some relating to the particular position for which you are applying, and others being demographic questions, to which you must to respond.
 MSRI uses this information for reporting purposes only; it is made available to us as aggregate statistical data, and not as part of your individual application.
 On these pages you will be able to submit a CV and the names of people identified to submit letters of support.
 It is the applicant’s responsibility to inform those people how to submit their letters, and to insure that they are submitted before the application deadline.
 You will also be asked to submit a one page Statement of Purpose, describing your research goals and the particular relevance of the MSRI program to those goals.

 Important Note on Visa Status: If you are not a US citizen or permanent resident, your visa status may severely limit or even eliminate the possibility of MSRI providing compensation or reimbursement for your expenses, as well as restricting the length of time that you can visit MSRI.
 You should therefore carefully indicate your visa status on your MathJobs application and investigate its terms.

 If you presently hold an H1-B visa at another institution or might hold one at the time of your visit to MSRI, please check H1-B visa instructions before proceeding with your application.
 Severe restrictions apply to H1-B visa holders.
 Additional questions about these positions or programs can be directed to firstname.lastname@example.org.